 Each of the Issuer and the Guarantor has been rated AA+ by Standard & Poor's (Australia) Pty.
-Ltd. ("S&P"), Aa1 by Moody's Investors Service Pty Limited ("Moody's") and AA by Fitch Australia Pty.
+Ltd. ("S&P"), Aal by Moody's Investors Service Pty Limited ("Moody's") and AA by Fitch Australia Pty.
 Ltd. ("Fitch").
-S&P, Moody's and Fitch are established outside the European Union and have not applied for registration under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
-Ratings by S&P are endorsed by S&P Global Ratings Europe Limited, a credit rating agency established in the European Union and registered under the CRA Regulation, ratings by Moody's are endorsed by Moody's Investors Service Ltd., a credit rating agency established in the United Kingdom and registered under the CRA Regulation and ratings by Fitch are endorsed by Fitch Ratings Limited, a credit rating agency established in the United Kingdom and registered under the CRA Regulation.
-A list of registered credit rating agencies is available on the European Securities and Markets Authority ("ESMA") website at www.esma.europa.eu/supervision/credit-rating-agencies/risk (list last updated on 14 November 2019).
+S&P, Moody's and Fitch are established outside the European Union and the United Kingdom and have not applied for registration under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation") or Regulation (EC) No. 1060/2009 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "UK CRA Regulation").
+Ratings by S&P are endorsed by S&P Global Ratings Europe Limited and S&P Global Ratings UK Limited, ratings by Moody's are endorsed by Moody's Deutschland GmbH and Moody's Investors Service Ltd., and ratings by Fitch are endorsed by Fitch Ratings Ireland Limited and Fitch Ratings Limited, each of which is a credit rating agency established in the European Union and registered under the CRA Regulation or established in the United Kingdom and registered under the UK CRA Regulation, respectively, each in accordance with the CRA Regulation or the UK CRA Regulation, as applicable, and have not been withdrawn.
+A list of EU registered credit rating agencies is available on the European Securities and Markets Authority ("ESMA") website www.esma.europa.eu/supervision/credit-rating-agencies/risk (list last updated on 14 November 2019).

 Notes issued under the Facility may be rated or unrated by any one or more of the rating agencies referred to above.
 Where a Tranche of Notes is rated at the request of the Issuer, such rating will be specified in the applicable Final Terms and will not necessarily be the same as the rating assigned to the Issuer or the Guarantor by the relevant rating agency.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
 Credit ratings are for distribution only to a person (a) who is not a "retail client" within the meaning of section 761G of the Corporations Act 2001 of Australia (the "Corporations Act") and is also a sophisticated investor, professional investor or other investor in respect of whom disclosure is not required under Parts 6D.2 or 7.9 of the Corporations Act, and (b) who is otherwise permitted to receive credit ratings in accordance with applicable law in any jurisdiction in which the person may be located.
 This Base Prospectus may not be distributed to anyone who is not such a person and any person who receives this Base Prospectus is advised that they must not distribute it to any person who is not entitled to receive it.